Emergency Treatment Policy

 The surgery runs nurse-led annual monitoring clinics designed for patients who suffer from a wide range of chronic diseases such as asthma, diabetes, heart disease, etc.

 Patients who will benefit from these clinics will be sent letter invites automatically.

 Diabetic Eye Screening

-Once every year the surgery host the Diabetic Eye Screening Clinics Service which is run by the Leicester Royal Infirmary.
+Once every year the surgery hosts the Diabetic Eye Screening Clinics Service which is run by the Leicester Royal Infirmary.
 Appointments and invitations are controlled directly through the LRI Screening Service who can be contacted by calling 0116 258 3150.

-Please see the self referral tab
+Please see the self referral tab.

 Contraceptive services and advice are available from all the doctors and nurses in normal surgery hours.
 We recommend that patients who are on the pill see the doctor/nurse every 6 months.
-Patients with an intra-uterine device (coil) should see the nurse once a year for a check up.
+Patients with an intrauterine device (coil) should see the nurse once a year for a check-up.
 Please call at reception to make an appointment.